frojasg/queuerl/README.md

   {ok, {{one_for_one, 10, 20}, [Queuerl, ...]} }.
 ```

-Once your application is up and running, `queuerl_sup` will automatically spawn the queue subsystme.
+Once your application is up and running, `queuerl_sup` will automatically spawn the queue subsystem.
 You can enqueue a `Task` as follows:

 ```erlang
 Task = queuerl:new_task(fun() -> erlang:display(hello) end),